The New Executive Summary Explained

 This key performance indicator is used to gauge the capacity of management to increase the value of the company.
 The market value added (MVA) is calculated by deducting the invested capital to the total market value.
 This KPI calculates the percentage of MVA of the market capitalization.
 The higher the percentage, the higher the reputation.
 On the other hand, a negative MVA means that the company has an unattractive reputation.

-Effective management will grow the MVA and bad management will destroy the MVA.
+Effective management will grow the MVA, whereas bad management will destroy the MVA.

 Percentage Future Growth Value On Market Capital